This post was originally written in July 2017. I revised it in March 2023.

 The story adapts a Brahmanical legend, a myth of origins that authorizes the spread of Vedic culture through India.
 The myth is elevated so that rather than endorsing Vedic claims of caste and ritual it exalts meditation and the realization of Dhamma.
 In this way it is similar to many other Buddhist texts.

-Thus the sutta depicts a double-co-option: the Videhan brahmins adapted the story from the Kasian brahmins, then the Buddhists adapted it from the Videhan brahmins.
+The Buddhists probably adapted this story from the brahmins; the sutta, after all, explicitly frames this story as being told by Brahma.
 Still fuzzier and almost out of focus, the mention of the Bhāratas hints at an even older source, back to the origins of the Bharata legend in Hastināpura, and perhaps even further, to the Proto-Indo-Europeans as nomadic pastoralists, who by the unstoppable power of their horses and chariots were able to raid the villages and lands of sedentary folk.

 Ever westward the road goes, telling the dreams of the Brahmins for domination by the inherent force of their culture and the strong arms of the kings under their sway.